Chapter 8: React Implementation with Hooks

 - Execute ViewModel commands in response to user actions

-The solution is a custom hook: useObservable.
+The solution is a custom hook: useSignal.

-// apps/mvvm-react/src/hooks/useObservable.ts
+// apps/mvvm-react/src/hooks/useSignal.ts

-import { useState, useEffect } from 'react';
+import { useSyncExternalStore } from 'react';

-import { Observable } from 'rxjs';
+import type { ReadonlySignal } from '@web-loom/signals-core';

 }Let's break down what's happening here: